kshiteesh/personal_website/about/index.md

 Hello!

 Welcome to my page!
 My name is Kshiteesh Hegde.
 I'm a Graduate Student in the [Department of Computer Science](https://cs.rpi.edu/) at [Rensselaer Polytechnic Institute](https://www.rpi.edu/).
-I'm interested in Linear Algebra, Machine Learning, Data Science, Social Networks and Recommendation Systems.
-Specifically, I'm working on Matrix Reconstruction techniques for various Machine Learning applications.
+I'm working on Matrix Reconstruction techniques for various Machine Learning applications.
+I'm also interested in Linear Algebra, Machine Learning, Data Science, Social Networks and Recommendation Systems.

-I love watching soccer, F1 and tennis.
-I love to travel and take photos.
-I will be writing about my travel stories and experiences among other things here.
+During my leisure time, I love to watch soccer, F1 and tennis.
+I also try to travel whenever I can.
+I will be writing here about my travel stories and experiences among other things.

 Feel free to [email me](mailto:kshiteesh@hegde.me) if you have anything to say.
 Alternatively, you can use the appropriate comments sections if you have specific things to say about my posts.